apacpe/nano-stack-crm-ui-1/README.md

 ```
 If you run into an error, just repeat step 4 and choose the newly created sandbox
 ```
+5. Press q to quit the running process
 6. Upload your files to the project with `hs project upload --account=[your account id]`

 7. Click on the link in your terminal response to open the project created in the sandbox/prod portal